 Field or Button Description Add Log Entry [button] Use to enter information to appear in the sample log report that cannot be recorded automatically through the application.
 Click the button again to enter multiple log entries.
 Bar Code [text box] Enter bar code reader information if a bar code reader is connected to the computer's USB port.
-If a bar code reader is not used, this alphanumeric field can be used to enter additional information about the sample, such as a sample lot number, sample ID, etc. This field label may have been renamed or may not display if modified in Options > Default Methods .
+If a bar code reader is not used, this alpha- numeric field can be used to enter additional information about the sample, such as a sample lot number, sample ID, etc. This field label may have been renamed or may not display if modified in Options > Default Methods .
 Comments [text box] Enter comments about the sample or analysis.
 Comments display in the report header.
-Mass [group box] If mass = 1, the reported surface area equals the total surface area but it is always shown as m2/g.
-If an accurate mass is entered, the reported surface area is normalized per gram of sample.
-Choose whether to enter mass manually or have the system automatically calculate mass.
-Enter a value for sample mass.
+Mass [group box] Enter a value for sample mass.
 Mass can be changed any time before, during, or after analysis.
 Enter.
 Enables the Sample mass field.
 Enter a value for the sample mass.
-Calculate.
+Calculate Enables the Empty tube and Sample + tube fields.
+Enter Calculate.
 Enables the Empty tube and Sample + tube fields.
-Enter the values necessary to calculate the sample mass.
-Equation used to calculate sample mass: Mass {sample} = Mass {sample+tube} - Mass {tube} Density.
-Value is used for the calculated free space method only.
-Use 0.000 for a blank analysis.
-Method [drop-down box] Select a method from the drop-down list.
-Operator [text box] Enter operator identification information.
-This field label may have been renamed or may not display if modified in Options > Default Methods .
-Sample [text box] Enter a sample description.
-This field label may have been renamed or may not display if modified in Options > Default Methods .